JGVR/STBC/README.md

                   "string",
                   "null"
                 ],
-                "description": "The school description must be null or a string no longer than 1500 characters.", "maxLength": 1500
+                "description": "The school description must be null or a string no longer than 1500 characters."
               },
               "dateOfWeek": {
                 "bsonType": "string",